-So who might take over the Match Of The Day hot-seat?
+So who might take over the Match of the Day hot-seat?

 Like Jenas, she has presented The One Show and has also worked alongside Lineker in the past as a presenter of the BBC’s Sports Personality of the Year programme.
 She was also a contestant on one of the corporation’s flagship entertainment shows, Strictly Come Dancing, in 2019.

-However, a tweet from her account on Friday evening suggested she was not in the running.
+Like Jenas, a tweet from her account on Friday evening suggested she was not in the running for the position.
+It remains to be seen if either would agree to step up to replace Lineker in the future.

 Former gymnast Logan has presented MOTD in Lineker’s absence on many occasions in the past, while she also fronted the BBC’s coverage as the Lionesses stormed to glory in last year’s Women’s Euro.